davidmartinrius/speech-dataset-generator/README.md

 If you plan to use this project in yours: [whisperX](https://github.com/m-bain/whisperX?tab=BSD-4-Clause-1-ov-file) is currently under the BSD-4-Clause license, yt-dlp has no license and all others are under the MIT license or Apache 2.0 license.

 This project is licensed under the [MIT License](LICENSE).

+## Give it a star ⭐️

+Did you find this project useful?
+If so please, consider giving it a star!
+Your support is greatly appreciated and helps to increase the visibility of the project.
+Thank you! 😊